jamocko/Moon/_posts/2018-04-18-patent-analysis.md

 A logistic regression predictive mathematical model was used to determine which, if any, of these measures could be used to predict whether or not future patents become institutionalized.

 ## Results
-None of the measures analyzed were strongly associated with whether or not a patents was institutionalized.
+None of the measures analyzed were strongly associated with whether or not a patent was institutionalized.
 According to the model, the following measures showed a slight association with the outcome.
 Please note that the following associations describe a general trend across all of the data, and will not necessarily imply that any given patent will show this relationship.

 **Type of industry:**
 Patents originating from “tech” and “other” industries were more likely to have a positive outcome (institutionalized) than patents from the “medical” industry.